LarissaPortillo/Inflorescence/README.md

 ## Unsolved Problems
 ***
 As of now the cart routes are not implemented because I was not able to complete the functionality of such a feature.
+There is a cart.jsx and cart schema, but they aren't being used at the current stage of the project.

 ## User Stories